 The concept of objective enemy is used by Arendt in a very similar way to Dillon and Reid’s necessary killing.
 The notion of necessary killing may be helpful in explaining why such narratives of human emancipation led to massive destruction.
 Dillon and Reid talk about the new forms of scientific knowledge that promoted the scientific understanding of species in the seventeenth and eighteenth centuries(Dillon & Reid, 2009, p.42).
 A different kind of discourse concerning war and politics emerged, and it was based on the sciences of the properties of the species(Dillon & Reid, 2009, p.42).
 In both of the totalitarian rules, as Arendt informs, the rulers relied on the universal laws and claimed to have a scientific approach.
-Thus, the notion of the properties of humans accompanied the new understanding of war and politics.
+Thus, the notion of the properties of humans accompanied a new understanding of war and politics.
 The rulers were capable of organizing a massive mobilization of people due to the narratives of emancipation.
 The number of casualties increased to a massive level because the idea of emancipation of species entailed the total elimination of those who were considered as threats to the laws of history in one case and the laws of nature in the other.

 The killing was a ‘’necessary killing’’ just as Dillen and Reid claim.
 The meaning of danger, in this new understanding, turned out to be more abstract, as mentioned before.
 But the abstractness of danger did not make it softer.
-Rather, it created a flexibility that every contingent behavior was rendered evil.
+Rather, it created flexibility that every contingent behavior was rendered evil.
 Foucault, in a similar way, uses the term ‘’the dangerous individual’’ to explain the process of criminalizing individuals regardless of their actual behaviors as they have a tendency to damage the order(Dillon & Reid, 2009, p.43).
 Such narratives involve the abolishment of the prospect of contingent behavior before it is realized; thus, they entail ‘’pre-emptive action’’(Dillon & Reid, 2009, p.43) and discredit the idea of appealing concrete evidence.
 For this reason, it can be said that the gap between the theory and the empirical reality was widened.

 Arendt, H. (1973).
 The Origins of Totalitarianism.
 San Diego CA: Harcourt Brace.